Table of Contents

 Value investors believe the market can sometimes miss the true worth of a company.
 So, they look for stocks trading for less than they’re actually worth, based on things like a company’s earnings, how they run their business, and how strong their management team is.These value funds often target stocks with low price-to-earnings (P/E) ratios or price-to-book (P/B) ratios.
 Basically, they’re looking for stocks that are on sale!
 The idea is to buy these undervalued stocks at a discount and then hold onto them for the long term, hoping the market eventually realises the company’s true value, and the stock price goes up.

-Features of Value Funds
+Features and Benefits of Investing in Value Funds

 Risks and Returns